 Students will have the following capabilities upon successful completion of our programs:

-- Analyze a computing problem, identifying the computing requirements appropriate to solving it.
+- Apply knowledge of computing to analyze a computing problem, identifying the computing requirements appropriate to solving it.

 - Design, implement, and evaluate a computer-based solution to meet desired specifications.